Dinner Party for Slackers | Slacker Mom’s Guide to Dinner Parties

 Compliment them on their cooking.
 Whenever I visit a friend or relative and taste one of their dishes, especially one that’s REALLY GOOD, I always make a BIG fuss.
 “Oh, this spinach artichoke dip is amazing!
 Can you send me the recipe?”
 “Your cheesecake is so creamy, how do you do it?”
 I lay it on so thick, that they CAN’T WAIT to bring it over to my place! ”Oh, what can I bring?”
 (And I give them the whole “you don’t have to bring anything ploy.”)
 They always say,” Oh, I remember how much you liked my spinach dip.
 I’ll bring that.”
 Works every time!

 Find the best prepared food you can and pass it off as your own.
-There is this bakery down the street with from me that makes the best sausage and pepperoni breads.
+There is this bakery down the street from me that makes the best sausage and pepperoni bread.
 I reheat it, slice it and serve it with leftover homemade tomato sauce.
 (The one I made for my foodie husband.)
-When people ask you for the recipe for the breads tell them you found it on Pinterest, and that the sauce came from a jar.
-They’ll go home and try to do it themselves and fail miserably, which will only cement your amazing home cook rep. But only do this with guests who are bad cooks, so you don’t have to go to their house to eat because,you should…
+When people ask you for the recipe for the bread tell them you found it on Pinterest, and that the sauce came from a jar.
+They’ll go home and try to do it themselves and fail miserably, which will only cement your amazing home cook rep. But only do this with guests who are bad cooks, so you don’t have to go to their house to eat because you should…

 Have good food, but not AMAZING food or you won’t get return invites!
 Early on in my dinner party career, I made the mistake of cooking gourmet meals for EVERYONE, no matter who came over.
 We also have a garden.
 Farm to table is the norm in our house.
 For the longest time, we would have friends over for dinner, but the invitation was never returned, and then a close friend confided in me.
 “I can’t have you guys over to my place, we only do hot dogs and burgers.”
 So I nipped it in the bud!
 What’s the point of cooking for people, if they won’t cook for you in return?